jsherman212/svc_stalker/README.md

 seconds your device will boot.

 ## Known Issues
-No iOS 14 support because pongoOS modules on checkra1n 11 are broken.

 Sometimes a couple of my phones would get stuck at "Booting" after checkra1n's KPF runs.
 I have yet to figure out what causes this, but if it happens, try again.
 Also, if the device hangs after `bootx`, try again.